Body found inside of motel room identified

-KANAWHA COUNTY, W.Va.
-(WSAZ) -- More information has been released Thursday by the Kanawha County Sheriff’s Office following a gruesome discovery inside of a motel room last Friday.
+More information has been released Thursday by the Kanawha County Sheriff’s Office following a gruesome discovery inside of a motel room last Friday.

 Deputies say the body found inside of a room at the Budget Host Inn in Malden has been identified as Royce Edwin Daugherty Jr., 59, of Sissonville, West Virginia.